Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ------------------------------------------

-``get_target_fasta`` is the subcommand for update fasta files from closed strain of the real query strain.
+``get_target_fasta`` is the subcommand for update fasta files from closed strain of the real query strain to our real query one via searching the mutations.
+Therefore, a table of mutation information is required.
 For the format of the table, please check `mutation table <https://raw.githubusercontent.com/Sung-Huan/ANNOgesic/master/tutorial_data/mutation.csv>`_.
-The titles of columns is presented on the top and they need to start with ``#``.
+The titles of columns are presented on the top and they need to start with ``#``.
 Each column is separated by ``tab``.
 If the mutation type is deletion or insertion, the user can type ``-`` to represent them.
 The information of ``target_id`` (strain name of the query strain), ``reference_id``, (strain name of the closed strain of the query strain)